oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

     ![screenshot of Data Transforms home page](images/image16_transform_home.png)

-## Task 2: Setup connection
+## Task 2: Setup a connection

 1. Click on **Connections** on the left side to look at available connections.

     ![screenshot of the connection menu](images/image17_transform_conn.png)

-2. You will notice that there is one connection already defined.
-Click on the connection to establish the connection.
+2. You will notice that there is one connection already defined – this connection is to your Autonomous Database.
+Click on the connection to complete its configuration.
     This is a one-time activity.

     ![screenshot of connection configuration](images/image18_transform_adb_conn.png)

 3. Enter the user name and password and click on Test Connection.
-After a successful connection (a notification message will appear on the top right).
+After a successful connection a notification message will appear on the top right.

     ![screenshot of the connection for the user and password](images/image19_transform_conn_usrpwd.png)